mpc-bioinformatics/ProGFASTAGen/README.md

 ### Summarization of results

-The `summarize_ident_results.nf`-workflow genereate convenient summarization of the identification results.
+The `summarize_ident_results.nf`-workflow genereates convenient summarization of the identification results.
 Here, the identification-results are binned into 4 groups:

 1. Unique PSMs (a match, which can only originate from one protein)
 2. Shared PSMs (a match, which can originate from multiple proteins)